dayitachaudhuri/hackherteam-saathi-toilet-finder/README.md

 Choice of Theme - Creating solutions for women health, safety and upliftment of vulnerable section

-Access to sanitation facilities while travelling is one of the biggest challenges faced by women in developing countries.
-Without knowing how and where to get clean public washrooms, we often have to compromise our health and hygiene, exposing ourselves to UTIs and what not.
+Access to safe and hygienic sanitation facilities while travelling is a serious challenge faced by women in developing countries.
+Without knowing how and where to get clean public washrooms, we often have to compromise our health, hygiene and safety.

-It is even worse when we are on our periods and have no idea if the nearest toilet will have running water and a pad disposer or sanitary dustbin available.
+To make it worse, during periods we have no idea if the nearest toilet will have running water and a pad disposer/sanitary dustbin available, considering we even get a toilet in the first place.

 ## OUR SOLUTION